jtsage/jtsage-datebox/docs/api/maxDays.md

 layout: api
 defval: "false"
 dattype: "Integer"
+dyn: "True"
 ---

-Only accept dates that are today + # of days in the future. (no limit on past dates).
-Corresponds to the html max attribute
+Only accept dates that are today + # of days in the future. (no limit on past dates) Corresponds somewhat to the html max attribute.